NyanKiyoshi/pytest-django-queries/README.md

 </div>

 ## Usage
-Simply install `pytest-django-queries`, write your pytest tests and mark any test that should be counted or use the `count_queries` fixture.
+Install `pytest-django-queries`, write your pytest tests and mark any test that should be counted or use the `count_queries` fixture.

+Note: to use the latest development build, use `pip install --pre pytest-django-queries`

 ```python
 import pytest